MilesTailsPrower-cpp/QEMU-QMGR/README.md

 1. Launch QMGR.
 2. Click "Create VM" to make a new virtual machine.
 3. Set the disk image, memory, CPU, network/audio, and optionally enable VNC.
-4. Launch the VM; the SDL window will appear.
+4. Launch the VM — the QEMU window will appear.
 5. Use "Create Disk" to make new QCOW2 images.
 6. Export/import VM configurations as needed.
 7. Kill a running VM manually with the "Kill VM" button.